napari/napari.github.io/fundamentals/points.md

 The points layer allows you to display an NxD array of N points in D coordinates.
 You can adjust the size, face color, edge color of all of the points independently.
 You can also adjust the opactiy, edge width, and symbol representing all the points simultaneously.

+Each data point can have annotations associated with it using the `Points.properties` dictionary.
+These properties can be used to set the face and edge colors of the points.
+For example, when displaying points of different classes/types, one could automatically set color the individual points by their respective class/type.
+For more details on point properties, see the "setting point edge and face color with properties" below or the [point annotation tutorial](../applications/annotate_points).

 ## a simple example

 You can create a new viewer and add a set of points in one go using the `napari.view_points` method, or if you already have an existing viewer, you can add points to it using `viewer.add_points`.
 The api of both methods is the same.
 In these examples we'll mainly use `add_points` to overlay points onto on an existing image.